ISIS3510-202410-Team-13/Analytics/README.md

 # Analytics

-link para el looker studio BQ 2.3: https://lookerstudio.google.com/s/j8pzo3OZxkg
+link for the looker studio to answer the BQ 2.3: https://lookerstudio.google.com/s/j8pzo3OZxkg